ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 Capture the trackers with the camera.
 To add a marker to the tracker, film it while another, already added marker is seen.
 A green marker means its already added, yellow means it is being added, and red means it cannot add it because no already added marker is seen.
 Repeat this process until all markers on the trackers are green.

 If some of the markers only have a thin blue outline, it means the markers are detected, but do not belong to any of the used trackers.
 You have probably set a too low number of trackers in the parameters.

+If markers are not detected at all, make sure your camera is not mirrored.

 ![tracker_calibration](images/tracker_calib.gif)